davepoo/fbximporter/README.md

 - **-h, --help**: Show help message and exit
 - **-i, --interactive**: Use interactive mode which will bring up the standalone filter manager
+- **-a, --anim**: Export model files along with animation files used just for Vision and not for Havok Animation Studio.
+One model will be exported for each take.
+- **-o, --overwrite**: Overwrite any configuration files or output files that may already exist on disk.
 - **-q, --quiet**: Don't print out status updates
 - **-k, --keep**: Keeps intermediate files around instead of deleting them